Joseph-Sailor-Usher/Hand-Form/README.md

 ## Features

-- **Real-Time 3D Modeling:** Create and manipulate 3D shapes in real-time using hand tracking and gesture recognition.
 - **Custom Marching Cubes Implementation:** Experience seamless and detailed modeling via an optimized Marching Cubes implementation.
 - **Unity 3D Integration:** Built on the powerful Unity 3D platform, ensuring a high-quality AR experience.
-- **Meta Oculus All-In-One hand tracking integration
+- **Real-Time 3D Modeling:** Create and manipulate 3D shapes with the Meta Quest's real-time hand tracking and gesture recognition.

 ## How It Works